kala13x/magtisun/README.md

 Software has invisible password input for security reasons.

 ###Login
-If you dont want to type your username and password everytime when you launch magtisun, you can just login in application with parameter -l and magtisun will crypt and save your user information in templorary file at your /tmp/ directory.
-Because of known security reason, that password must not be visible for others, magtisun crypts key before it saves it to file.
-If you do cat of that file, you will not be able to see password.
+If you dont want to type your username and password everytime when you launch magtisun, you can just login -l and magtisun will crypt and save your user information in templorary file at your /tmp/ directory.
+Because of known security reasons, that password must not be visible for others, magtisun crypts key before it saves in file.
+If you will cat that file, you will not be able to see password.
 String in file will be something like that:
 ```
 ����������������
 ```
 When you launch application after login, magtisun will decrypt this file to get user and password for authorisation at magtiofun.
-If you done everything and you dont need logged in session, you can just logout from application with command:
+If you done everything and you dont need logged session, you can just logout from application with command:
 ```
 magtisun -o
 ```